 I know it’s hard, and I know it feels scary.
 But as Rebecca Campbell reminds us, it’s time:

-- time to open yourself up to be seen,
+- to open yourself up to be seen,

-- time to share your incredible, multifaceted, true nature with the world around you,
+- to share your incredible, multifaceted, true nature with the world around you,

 - to uncover and reveal your soul’s greatest gifts without wavering,